 NOTE: Federal regulations prohibit the shipment of restricted products (aerosol cans, flammable liquids, etc.) by air so please only choose UPS Ground or Surepost as your shipping method if including this product in your order.
 We can not export this product outside the continental U.S. for this reason.

-Mueller THPAD Flexible Cold/Hot Therapy Pads
+Mueller Flexible Cold/Hot Therapy Pads

 Before ordering, please read the "Product Description & Specs" tab content for more information about this item.

 Mueller Flexible Cold/Hot Therapy Pads are wafer-thin cold and hot therapy pads that expand in water for long-lasting heat or cold therapy.
 These are reusable pads that can conform to any body part.
 The therapy pads can be trimmed to size to accommodate the exact area being treated eliminating the need to stock multiple sizes of gel bags.
 They’re 16-inch x 28-inch sized, lightweight and easy to store pads.

 INSTRUCTIONS: Remove and discard protective plastic bag.
 Return the Flexible Cold/Hot Therapy Pads roll into the dispenser box.
 Remove the perforated slot on top of the box and feed the roll end through the slot.
 Pull the sheet out of the dispensing box and cut to any size using a scissors or knife.
 Cuts should be made near the center of sealed cell edges.
 Do not cut into the cells.
 Soak in water until cells are fully expanded (5-10 minutes).
 Freeze or heat the pad prior to use.